n3x0/Flatify/README.md

 # Methods
-1. Full control: function flatify(target, r, g, b, f, w, s, a) RECOMMENDED where *. target: id of the element
+1. Full control: function flatify(target, r, g, b, f, w, s, a) RECOMMENDED where
+  target: id of the element,
-  *. r: red component of the bg-color
+  r: red component of the bg-color,
-  g: green component of the bg-color
+  g: green component of the bg-color,
-  b: blue component of the bg-color
+  b: blue component of the bg-color,
-  f: font-size of the icon
+  f: font-size of the icon,
-  w: width of the icon
+  w: width of the icon,
-  s: shadow length
+  s: shadow length,
   a: shadow opacity
 2. Full control providing JSON: function flatifySettings(target, settings) where
-  target: id of the element
+  target: id of the element,
-  settings: JSON containing the arguments for a full control of the effects
+  settings: JSON containing the arguments for a full control of the effects,
 3. Easy mode: function flatifyColorShadow(target, color, shadow) where
-  target: id of the element
+  target: id of the element,
-  color: JSON with the three components for a rgb color
+  color: JSON with the three components for a rgb color,
-  shadow: JSON with the 3 arguments for width of the icon, lenght and opacity of the shadow
+  shadow: JSON with the 3 arguments for width of the icon, lenght and opacity of the shadow,
 4. Small mode: function flatifyColor(target, r, g, b) where
-  target: id of the element
+  target: id of the element,
-  r: red component of the bg-color
+  r: red component of the bg-color,
-  g: green component of the bg-color
+  g: green component of the bg-color,
   b: blue component of the bg-color

 #TODO list
 1. Improve of icon sizes in Easy mode
+2. Greatly improve the handling of missing parameters
-2. Supply an example
+2. Supply an example of use
 3. Get starred at least once
 4. Give proper credit where credit is due (I will, I promise)